-Bottled salad dressings may be convenient, but homemade dressings take minutes to make and you know exactly what's in them.
+Bottled salad dressings may be convenient, but homemade dressings take minutes to make, and you know exactly what's in them.
 Best of all, they taste great.
-Once you get the general principle down—about 3 parts oil to 1 part acid (such as lemon juice or vinegar)—you can play with variations until the cows come home.
-Salt and sweeten to your tastes; use mustard (dry or... prepared), cream, or egg to thicken and "bind" the dressing, if you like.
-Mix in cheese, use nut oils, add toasted spices: the possibilities are endless.
-Here are a few to get you started:
+Once you get the principle down—about 3 parts oil to 1 part acid (such as lemon juice or vinegar)—you can play with variations until the cows come home.
+Salt and sweeten to your tastes; use mustard (dry or prepared), cream, or egg to thicken and "bind" the dressing, if you like.
+Mix in cheese, use nut oils, add toasted spices; the possibilities are endless.Continue to 5 of 6 below.

-Toss with Care
+Toss With Care

 Tossed salads are at their best just after being tossed, so serve them right away.
-If you want to make them ahead, make the dressing, add the greens, and cover the greens with a barely damp paper towels before putting in the fridge.
+If you want to make them ahead, make the dressing, add the greens, and cover the greens with a barely damp paper towel before putting in the fridge.
 Salads kept this way will keep for a few hours, then toss when you're ready to serve.